 Set API endpoint host using HOST_IP.
 SERVICE_HOST may also be used to specify the endpoint, which is convenient for some local.conf configurations.
 Typically, HOST_IP is set in the localrc section.

 Authenticating against an OpenStack cloud using Keystone returns a Token and Service Catalog.
-The catalog contains the endpoints for all services the user/tenant has access to - including Nova, Glance, Keystone and Swift.
+The catalog contains the endpoints for all services the user/project has access to - including Nova, Glance, Keystone and Swift.